IRT Broadway–Seventh Avenue Line: 21st century

 On May 27, 2005, the 9 train was discontinued and all 1 trains began to make all stops.
 The skip-stop service made less sense by 2005 because of the increased number of trains being run and the higher ridership at the bypassed stations; the MTA estimated that eliminating skip-stop service only added 21/2 to 3 minutes of travel time (for passengers at the northernmost stations at 242nd Street and 238th Street) but many passengers would see trains frequencies double, resulting in decreased overall travel time (because of less time waiting for trains).

 On March 16, 2009, the new South Ferry station opened, replacing the original loop station.
 The loop station could only accommodate the first five cars of a train and required the use of gap fillers because of the sharpness of the loop curve.
 The new station was built as a two-track, full (10-car)-length island platform on a less severe curve, permitting the operation of a typical terminal station.
 The newer station does not have a connection to the IRT Lexington Avenue Line, and is underneath the loop station.
 The MTA claimed that the new station saved four to six minutes of a passenger's trip time and increased the peak capacity of the 1 service to 24 trains per hour, as opposed to 16 to 17 trains per hour with the loop station.
 This was the first new station to open since 1989 when the IND 63rd Street Line stations opened.

 1 service was affected by Hurricane Sandy in October 2012, following serious flood damage at South Ferry.
 Rector Street served as a temporary terminal until April 4, 2013, when the 1 returned to the reopened old loop station.
-Hurricane Sandy also damaged the Clark Street Tubes, necessitating a full closure on weekends from June 27, 2017 to June 24, 2018, thus affecting 2, 3, 4, and 5 service.
-In addition, as a result of the closure for repairs of the Clark Street Tubes, the stations on the Brooklyn Branch of the line (Park Place to Borough Hall, as well as Hoyt Street on the Eastern Parkway Line)) saw closures on weekends as well (2 trains continued to operate to Brooklyn on weekdays and weekday late nights as did 3 trains on weekdays except late nights).
+Hurricane Sandy also damaged the Clark Street Tubes, necessitating a full closure on weekends from June 27, 2017, to June 24, 2018, thus affecting 2, 3, 4, and 5 service.
+In addition, as a result of the closure for repairs of the Clark Street Tubes, the stations on the Brooklyn Branch of the line (Park Place to Borough Hall, as well as Hoyt Street on the Eastern Parkway Line) saw closures on weekends as well (2 trains continued to operate to Brooklyn on weekdays and weekday late nights as did 3 trains on weekdays except late nights).
 The new South Ferry station reopened on June 27, 2017, in time to accommodate the Clark Street closures.
 Throughout the duration of the Clark Street tunnel closures, a free out-of-system MetroCard transfer was provided between South Ferry (where 2 trains were rerouted from 11:45pm Fridays to 5:00am Mondays), and Bowling Green (where 4 and 5 trains ran local in Brooklyn in place of the 2 and 3 trains during those same times).
 Normal service on the Brooklyn Branch resumed on June 25, 2018.
-The Cortlandt Street station reopened on September 8, 2018.
+The Cortlandt Street station reopened on September 8, 2018 as WTC Cortlandt.